setenhage/MSB1015_Assignment1/README.md

 ## Authors
 Suzanne ten Hage <br/>
 Special thanks to Ammar Ammar and Egon Willighagen for their time and effort in helping to realize the tree visualization.

+## Additional information
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.